SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-zdogg-story.md

 > yourself up.
 Seriously, forgive yourself.
 We do the best we can, in the face of
 > conflicting information, misinformation, disinformation, poor communication from
 > authorities that are supposed to be looking out for us, who somehow can't understand
-> that shaming people into submission on vaccines is not gonna work. &hellip;
+> that shaming people into submission on vaccines is not gonna work.
 > &hellip;
 > Now, the truth is, &lt;_name_&gt; should forgive himself because it could have been that
 > they were all vaccinated weeks or months in advance and still got infected.
 It could